cuong-dang/fin/README.md

   immutable once created (changing it would invalidate existing legs).
 Leg currency is derived from account; line currency is stored separately (FX transfers can differ).
-- **Workspace groups.** The data model supports shared workspaces (e.g.
-  "Dang Family") with multiple members.
-On first sign-in you're placed in an auto-provisioned "Personal" group, and the scaffolding is there to grow into family/shared usage.
+- **Workspaces.** The data model supports shared workspaces (e.g. "Dang Family") with multiple members.
+On first sign-in you're placed in an auto-provisioned "Personal" workspace; the scaffolding is there to grow into family/shared usage.
-- **Strict per-workspace ownership** on every mutation via a `findOwned` helper, no row is read or written without verifying it belongs to the caller's group.
+- **Strict per-workspace ownership** on every mutation via a `findOwned` helper — no row is read or written without verifying it belongs to the caller's workspace.
 - **Soft-delete for reference entities, hard-delete for transactions.**
-  Accounts, categories, subcategories, tags, account groups, subscriptions, and recurring plans all carry a `deleted_at` timestamp alongside an active-only partial unique index, so historical transactions still resolve their (now-deleted) entity names.
+  Accounts, categories, subcategories, tags, account groups, bills, and loans all carry a `deleted_at` timestamp alongside an active-only partial unique index, so historical transactions still resolve their (now-deleted) entity names.
 Transactions themselves are hard-deleted — nothing else references them, and balances re-derive automatically from the remaining legs.
-- **Tags as a many-to-many on lines.** Each transaction line can carry zero or more tags (junction table `transaction_line_tags`); the same shape applies to subscription default lines and loan-plan default lines so a payment generated from a template inherits its tags automatically.
+- **Tags as a many-to-many on lines.** Each transaction line can carry zero or more tags (junction table `transaction_line_tags`); the same shape applies to bill default lines and loan default lines so a payment generated from a template inherits its tags automatically.
   Tags are upserted by name on write — the user types free-form, the server resolves to an existing tag or creates one.

 ## Architecture